TU-Darmstadt-APQ/kraken_webui/README.md

 An open source web ui to configure sensors with a gui and displaying the existing configuration.
 This project uses Next.js in order to leverage the advantages of React.

+# Documentation

+For detailed documentation—including project and Docker installation, usage, app architecture, and more—please visit our documentation website https://tu-darmstadt-apq.github.io/kraken_webui/.

 # How to Install and Run Kraken Web UI

 - Clone the repository